Grasp2Grasp: Vision-Based Dexterous Grasp Translation via Schr\"odinger Bridges: Experiments

 \textbf{Metrics.} We assess performance using several quantitative metrics.
 First, we report the grasp success rate using IsaacGym~\cite{makoviychuk2021isaac}, following the GenDexGrasp~\cite{li2023gendexgrasp} evaluation protocol.
 A grasp is considered successful if it maintains a stable hold on the object under six perturbation trials, where external forces are applied along $\pm x$, $\pm y$, and $\pm z$ axes.
 We apply each force as a uniform acceleration of $0.5 m/s^2$ for 60 simulation steps and measure whether the object translates more than 2 cm.
 A grasp passes if it withstands all six trials.
 Simulation parameters include a friction coefficient of 10 and an object density of 10,000.
 We use IsaacGym’s built-in positional controller to achieve the desired joint configurations.
 In addition to the success rate, we report the diversity of the generated grasps, computed as the average standard deviation across all revolute joints, as well as the functional similarity between source and translated grasps.
 The latter is measured using the full 6D IoU of GWH as defined in Eq.~\ref{eq:GWH_IoU}.

-\textbf{Baselines.} We evaluate all four variants of our model, each trained using a distinct physics-based OT cost introduced in Sec~\ref{sec: otcost}.
-As baselines, we compare against RobotFingerPrint~\cite{khargonkar2024robotfingerprint}, which is a recent grasp transfer method using a unified gripper coordinate space, and a diffusion-based model trained with Contact Map Similarity OT, conditioned on the source contact map.
+\textbf{Baselines.} We evaluate all four variants of our model, each trained using a distinct physics-based OT cost introduced in Sec.~\ref{sec: otcost}.
+As baselines, we compare against several methods.
+We include three recent grasp transfer approaches: RobotFingerPrint~\cite{khargonkar2024robotfingerprint}, which uses a unified gripper coordinate space; Dex-Retargeting~\cite{qin2023anyteleop}, an optimization-based method that retargets key points on finger links; and the neural retargeting module from CrossDex~\cite{yuan2024cross}.
+Notably, both Dex-Retargeting and CrossDex require pre-defined, manually annotated link-to-link correspondences, which limit their generality for arbitrary hand morphologies.
+Finally, we compare against a generative baseline: a diffusion-based model trained with samples from Contact Map Similarity OT and conditioned on the source contact map.